Post-training Quantization on Diffusion Models: PTQ on Diffusion Models

 \subsection{Preliminaries}

 \textbf{Diffusion Models.} The diffusion probabilistic model (DPM) is initially introduced by Sohl-Dickstein et al.~\cite{sohl2015deep}, where the DPM is trained by optimizing the variational bound $L_\text{VLB}$.
 Here, we briefly review the diffusion model to illustrate the difference from traditional models.
-We show that those differences make it difficult to simply generalize common PTQ methods into diffusion models simply in Sec.~\ref{sec:challenge}.
+Here, we briefly review the diffusion model, especially its lengthy diffusion and denoising process.
+We highlight that those properties make it difficult to simply generalize common PTQ methods into diffusion models simply in Sec.~\ref{sec:challenge}.

 Given a real data distribution $x_{0}\sim q(x_{0})$, we define the \textit{diffusion process} that gradually adds a small amount of isotropic Gaussian noise with a variance schedule $\beta_{1},...,\beta_{T}\in (0, 1)$ to produce a sequence of latent $x_{1},...,x_{T}$, which is fixed to a Markov chain.
 When $T$ is sufficiently large $T\sim\infty$ and a well-behaved schedule of $\beta_{t}$, $x_{T}$ is equivalent to an isotropic Gaussian distribution.